World War I reparations: Allied damages

 Damages in France and Belgium included the complete demolition of more than 300,000 houses in German-occupied France, the stripping of more than 6,000 factories of their machinery and the smashing of textile industry in Lille and Sedan, the destruction of nearly 2,000 breweries, the blowing up of 112 mineshafts in Roubaix and Tourcoing, the flooding or blocking-off of more 1,000 miles of mine galleries, the ripping up of more than 1,000 miles of railway, the dropping of more than 1,000 bridges, as well as the looting of churches.
 German wartime requisitions of farm animals imposed on the civilian population within occupied France and Belgium included roughly 500,000 head of cattle, approximately 500,000 head of sheep, and more than 300,000 head of horses and donkeys.
-In cleaning up after the war, the French authorities had to remove over 3 hundred million metres of barbed wire and fill in more than a quarter of a billion cubic metres of trenches, with much farmland rendered essentially useless for years after the war due to unexploded ordinance and contamination by poison gas that continued to leak from buried gas-cylinders which had to be removed.
+In cleaning up after the war, the French authorities had to remove over 3 hundred million metres of barbed wire and fill in more than a quarter of a billion cubic metres of trenches, with much farmland rendered essentially useless for years after the war due to Unexploded ordnance and contamination by poison gas that continued to leak from buried gas-cylinders which had to be removed.

-Allied losses of civilian shipping at sea due to the primarily-German U-boat campaign had also been severe, particularly for Britain.
+Allied losses of civilian shipping at sea due to the primarily German U-boat campaign had also been severe, particularly for Britain.
 Nearly 8 million tons of British civilian shipping had been sunk by German U-boats, with many civilian crew killed.
 France, Italy, and the United States of America had lost another 2 million tons of merchant shipping, again with heavy losses amongst crew.
 Another 1.2 million tons of neutral Norwegian, Danish, and Swedish shipping had also been sunk.
 The sinking of five British hospital ships also caused considerable bitterness.

 Versailles

 The Paris Peace Conference opened on 18 January 1919, aiming to establish a lasting peace between the Allied and Central Powers.
 Demanding compensation from the defeated party was a common feature of peace treaties, including the Treaty of Versailles that Germany had imposed on France in 1871.
 However, the financial terms of treaties signed during the peace conference were labelled reparations to distinguish them from punitive settlements usually known as indemnities.
-Reparations were intended for reconstruction and compensating families who had been bereaved by the war.
+Reparations were intended for reconstruction and to compensate families who had been bereaved by the war.
 The opening article of the reparation section of the Treaty of Versailles, Article 231, served as a legal basis for the following articles, which obliged Germany to pay compensation and limited German responsibility to civilian damages.
 The same article, with the signatory's name changed, was also included in the treaties signed by Germany's allies.